by Amy Scholten, MPH

 CMV is a type of herpes virus.
 It can cause serious illness in those with weak immune systems.
 Healthy people may not become ill, but they can pass CMV to others.

-CMV passes from person to person through bodily fluids.
-Examples include:
+CMV passes from person to person through body fluids.
+Examples are:

-Infection with CMV may cause no symptoms.
+CMV infection may cause no symptoms or only mild ones.
 This is more likely in people with a normal immune system.

 People with weaker immune systems may have more severe symptoms such as:

 Blood tests can confirm CMV.
-Saliva test will be needed for infants.
+A saliva test will be needed for infants.

-Antiviral medicine are used to treat severe infections.
-The exact type of treatment will depend on how severe the infection.
+Severe infections are treated with antiviral medicine.
+Other treatment will depend on how severe the infection.
 The involved organs will also pay a role.
-The medicine may be given by pill, or passed into your blood through IV.
-The length of treatment can also vary.
+The medicine may be given by pill or IV.
+The length of treatment varies.